christianmkg/mkgmarketingweb/_posts/2013-01-22-google-authorship-a-how-to-guide.md

 <p>5) PSYCHE!
 Remember?
 Only 4 steps!</p>

 <p>Tell us what you think.
 Is this process easy to follow?
 Did you implement Google Authorship for your own website?
-Did you see aÂ noticeableÂ bump in organic search results because of it? <strong>Let us know!</strong></p>
+Did you see a noticeable bump in organic search results because of it? <strong>Let us know!</strong></p>

 <p>*Edit* And look!
 Right after this post went live:</p>